SMART Goals 101: Examples, Templates and Worksheets

 You will notice that the first statement is all-around vague – “more” could mean as few as one book or as many as 100 books.
 It also does not set a goal timeline, making it more difficult to track consistently.

 The second goal is much more specific as far as quantity and timing go, allowing you to keep track of your progress and see how far away you are from reaching your goal.

 When planning out your SMART goals, write down each of these criteria (Specific, Measurable, Achievable, Relevant, Time-Bound), and write a sentence or two about how your goal fits each.

 If you can create a goal that aligns with each element, your goal will prove to be more elevated and beneficial than a standard blanket goal.

 Additionally, when you specify schedules for the attainment of each part of the goal, and the completion of each part of the task, you will find it much easier for you to stay on track.

 SMART Goals Examples

-In case you’re still unsure what exactly qualifies a goal as being “SMART”, let’s take a look at a few examples of SMART goals.
+In case you’re still unsure what exactly qualifies a goal as being “SMART,” let’s take a look at a few specific SMART goals examples as references when you are developing your own goals.

 Let’s say that your goal is to start saving more money.